Version: 5th August 2020.

 Raqi’s Definition and Description of the Sihr Network

 “All raqis know that there is an external element to sihr because when raqis destroy a taweez, they can see that the possessing jinn in the patient physically react to the actual destruction of the taweez itself.
 We also have discovered that when ruqya water is sprayed in the air space between the taweez and the patient, there is a reaction in the patient.
 On top of that, if ruqya water is sprayed on the opposite side of the taweez, in the air space between the taweez and sahir, we believe that there will also be a reaction in the patient and in the sahir himself, which suggests that the sahir is possessed as well.
 When ruqya treatment is applied to a sihr network or whatever sihr is harming the patient externally, we find that the jinn and other elements, such as the sihr energy on the taweez, that are all in the same sihr network, get affected by the ruqya treatment and it seems that some jinn can actually die especially the ones in the sahir because of this ruqya treatment.
-After treating patients and observing my own sihr affliction and seeing how the jinn in a sahir react to ruqya on the external sihr network, we believe that this sihr network is made up of the sihr or jinn inside the patient, sihr force or energy on the taweez and sihr jinn inside the sahir himself and Allah knows best.”
+After treating patients and observing my own sihr affliction and seeing how the jinn in a sahir react to ruqya on the external sihr network, we believe that this sihr network is made up of the sihr or jinn inside the patient, sihr force or energy on or covering the taweez and jinn of sihr inside the sahir himself and Allah knows best.”

 Now, how is it that no one shouts “BIDAH” at the doctor’s defintion and description of the inner cellular organelle network but people shout “BIDAH” at my definition and description of the sihr network.
 What criterion did you use to make this clear difference in treatment?
 The Shariah does not make a difference between a physical ailment or spiritual ailment and the way we can define or describe them so then why are some doing this and accusing me of bidah but accepting EVERYTHING the doctor says.